-- Inflammation is normal and presents as a slight redness around the stitches.
-It usually settles down when your stitches are removed. - Infection.
-You may experience pain, swelling, and redness, or occasionally some pus coming from your wound.
-If this happens you should contact NHS 111 and they will decide if you need to be prescribed antibiotics.
+- Inflammation is normal, and presents as a slight redness around the stitches.
+It usually settles down when we remove your stitches. - Infection.
+You may experience pain, swelling, and redness, or pus coming from your wound.
+If this happens you should contact NHS 111 and they will decide if you need antibiotics.
 You may also contact the nurses on the Dermatology Unit during working hours. - Bleeding.
 If this happens, elevate (raise) the affected area and apply continuous pressure for 20 minutes.
-If the bleeding continues after 20 minutes of constant pressure contact the Dermatology Department or NHS 111. - Most procedures will have some bruising, in particular around the eyes. - You may feel some pain and discomfort after your procedure.
-If this happens you should take paracetamol. - Scarring.
-There is no such thing as scarless surgery.
-Usually the length of the scar will be three to four times the width of the removed lesion. - A wide stretched scar can occur, especially overlying large muscle groups and near joints or if activities that stretch the scar are resumed too early.
+If the bleeding continues after 20 minutes of constant pressure, contact the Dermatology Department or NHS 111. - Most procedures will have some bruising, in particular around the eyes. - You may feel some pain and discomfort after your procedure.
+If this happens, take paracetamol. - Scarring.
+There is no such thing as a scarless surgery.
+Usually the length of the scar will be 3 to 4 times the width of the removed lesion. - You may have a wide stretched scar.
+This is more likely to happen if: - the surgery was over large muscle groups and near joints, or - if you started activities that stretched the scar too early.

-- Hypertrophic or Keloid Scars: this is an over-reaction of the fibrous tissue/scar in your skin.
-It does not happen immediately but develops after a few weeks or months.
+- Hypertrophic or Keloid Scars happen if there is an over-reaction of the fibrous tissue / scar in your skin.
+It does not occur immediately, but develops after a few weeks or months.
 Keloid scars are more common on the front of the chest, arms, and back, and in scars which have not been sufficiently immobilised.
 They are more common in Afro-Caribbean skin types.
 If you have had any previous problem with thickened scars, please let us know. - Bursting of the wound (dehiscence) is very uncommon.
 The most likely time for this to happen is just after your stitches have been removed or if your wound has become infected.
 Taking extra care for a week or so after your stitches have been removed, will reduce the risk of this happening. - Nerve damage.
 Sometimes, small nerves in the skin will be removed with the lesion.
 This may result in numbness around your wound, which may be permanent.
 Damage to nerves that supply muscles is very rare, though can happen in certain areas on your face.
 Your doctor will discuss these risks with you before your procedure. - Pigmented scars.
 To reduce this risk, you should put sun protection on your scar for the first year following your surgery.
 We recommend you use a high factor sunscreen (at least SPF30).
 This should lead to a pale scar, which should be less noticeable.